mctp/crispr-screen/README.md

   ```
 # pipeline setup

-1. acquire sgRNA list file for CRISPR library and place it in the base repo. example: `examples/human.sgRNAs.txt`
+1. acquire sgRNA list file for CRISPR library and place it in the base repo.
+For example, call it `sgRNAs.txt`
     1. your sgRNA list should be formatted for MAGeCK (sgRNA ID, sgRNA sequence, target/gene name)
+    2. The sgRNA list should have Unix style (LF) line endings and not Windows style (CRLF)
+    3. use the validation tool: `bash validate_sgrna_list.sh --file sgRNAs.txt`
-    2. uncommon/legacy: if your sgRNA library file contains 2 columns (id/sequence) where the id column is in the form sg<gene_name>_<numeric_id> use the `--reformat-sgrna-list` cmd line option when running `run_pipeline.sh`
+    3. uncommon/legacy: if your sgRNA library file contains 2 columns (id/sequence) where the id column is in the form sg<gene_name>_<numeric_id> use the `--reformat-sgrna-list` cmd line option when running `run_pipeline.sh`

 2. create sample metadata file and place in base repo dir. example: `examples/sample_metadata.txt`.
-This should be a 3 column tab-delimited text file with header.
+This should be a 4 column tab-delimited text file with header.
 Column names do not matter, but order and format does.
     1. col 1 (library) is a library ID
     2. col 2 (sample) is a sample name/alias, preferably something easy to read.
 But use no spaces and keep it short!
-    3. col 3 (fastqs) is a comma-separated list of fastq files (e.g. `R1.fq.fz,R2.fq.gz`).
-Full path or file name accepted (as long as the path to fastqs is specified in `config.sh`).
-Currently, only 2 fastq files are allowed, R1 and R2, so combine in advance where R1 and/or R2 have multiple associated fastq files.
-Todo: remove this constraint.
+    3. col 3 (fastq_r1) is a comma-separated list of fastq files (e.g. `library_lane1_R1.fq.gz,library_lane2_R1.fq.gz`).
+Full path or file name accepted.
+If file name only, fastq path must be set in `config.sh`.
+    4. col 4 (fastq_r2) is a comma-separated list of fastq files (e.g. `library_lane1_R2.fq.gz,library_lane2_R2.fq.gz`).
+Full path or file name accepted.
+If file name only, fastq path must be set in `config.sh`.

 3. create configuration script called `config.sh`.
 Edit as needed.
     1. Example: `examples/config.sh`.
-    2. Example for docker: `examples/config_docker.sh`.
+    2. Note if using docker that paths are relative to the docker container not the host machine.

 # run pipeline